 You are pregnant, and you need to be careful before choosing therapies like acupressure and acupuncture.
 However, it’s not completely forbidden for you to get it done when pregnant, but there are a few precautions you may need to consider.

-• Do not take a heavy meal just before or after acupressure therapy
+- Do not take a heavy meal just before or after acupressure therapy

-• Take rest after the session
+- Take rest after the session

-• Do not consume alcohol on the day of acupressure
+- Do not consume alcohol on the day of acupressure

-• Give at least one day gap between two acupressure therapy
+- Give at least one day gap between two acupressure therapy

-[Read : Alcohol During Pregnancy]
+[Read: Alcohol During Pregnancy]

 When to Consult a Doctor?

 You need to consult with your doctor before starting any acupressure therapy.
 Your doctor will correctly say if it is good for your pregnancy condition or not.
-Nausea or morning sickness is a very common pregnancy symptom that will get resolved after some time.
+Nausea or morning sickness is a very common pregnancy symptom that will be resolved after some time.
 But you need to get alarmed if any of your pregnancy problems are getting constant and severe with time.

 So acupressure is a helpful method of seeking comfort during your not-so-comfortable pregnancy days.
 Just keep the dos and don’ts in consideration before going ahead with it.